Taking progesterone in early pregnancy

 What is progesterone?

-Progesterone is a hormone that plays an important role in the menstrual cycle and in maintaining a pregnancy in the early stages.
+Progesterone is a hormone that plays an important role in the menstrual cycle and in the early stages of pregnancy.

-It is produced in the ovaries and tells the lining of the womb to grow.
-If you get pregnant, the fertilized egg attaches to this thickened lining.
-If you do not become pregnant, the lining of the womb sheds, which is your period.
+Our bodies make progesterone.
+It is made in the ovaries and tells the lining of the womb to grow.
+If you get pregnant, the fertilised egg attaches to this thickened lining.
+If you do not become pregnant, the womb sheds this thickened lining, which is passed during your period.1

-Progesterone helps the body maintain the pregnancy in the early stages and helps to prevent miscarriage
+Progesterone also helps your body maintain your pregnancy in the early stages.
+It helps to prevent miscarriage.

 Who can progesterone help?